-Problem Cause Remedy Abrasion Long-time operations causes the fork t wear and reduces the thickness of the fork.
-If the measured value is below the wear limit, replace fork.
-Inspection for thickness · Wear limit: Must be sthickness 90% of fork Distortion Forks are bent out of shoumber of reasons such overloading, glancing by walls and objects, and punevenly.
-Difference in fork tip In Fork length (mm) equal or below 1200 above 1200 h as lows against bicking up load If the measured value exceeds the allowance, replace fork.
-Fatigue Fatigue failure may res fatigue crack even thou fork is below the static sfork.
-Therefore, a daily should be done.
-Crack on the fork hee Crack on the fork we gh the stress to strength of the inspection Repair fork by expert.
-In case of excessive distortion, replace fork.
+Problem Cause Remedy

+Abrasion Long-time operations causes the fork t If the measured value is below the

+wear and reduces the t hickness of the wear limit, replace fork.

+fork.

+Inspection for thickness s is needed.

+· Wear limit : Must be 90% of fork

+thickness 3

+Distortion Forks are bent out of shape by a If the measured value exceeds the

+number of reasons such as overloading, allowance, replace fork.

+glancing blows against walls and

+objects, and picking up load une

+· Difference in fork tip height

+Fork length (mm) Height difference (mm)

+equal or below 1500 3

+above 1500 4

+Fatigue Fatigue failure may result from the Repair fork by expert.

+fatigue crack even though the stress to In case of excessive distortion,

+fork is below the static strength of the replace fork.

+fork.
+Therefore, a daily inspection

+should be done.

+· Crack on the fork heel.

+· Crack on the fork w ldments.